7 Tips for a Stress-Free Back to School

 3. Give students the tools they need to succeed.

-Set students up for success, whether they’re returning to school sooner or later, with custom organization tools that help reduce screen fatigue, help them manage stress and make staying organized easier, more fun and effective.
+Set students up for success with custom organization tools that help reduce screen fatigue, help them manage stress, and make staying organized easier and more effective (and more fun!).

-Did you know that writing things down in a paper planner can help students (and all of us!) improve learning, memory & productivity?
-(NYT)
+Did you know that writing things down in a paper planner can help students (and all of us!) improve learning, memory, and productivity?
+(NewYorkTimes.com))

-For older students, help them organize their classes, assignments, projects, exams and more with a planner they’ll actually use and enjoy.
-Help them pick out and personalize an Academic Planner that reflects their favorite colors, designs, and caters to how their brain works.
-Explore new Academic Planners here (now available in Spanish).
+For older students, help them organize their classes, assignments, projects, exams, and more with a planner they’ll actually use and enjoy.
+Help them choose and personalize an Academic Planner – the ideal combo of a homework planner, school agenda, and productivity notebook in one – with colors and designs that motivate and inspire them.

 4. Get the whole family organized and motivated for a better, brighter back to school.

 Back to school is not just for kids!
 The whole family can connect and organize everyone’s schedules (for work, school, and more) all in one Family Organizer Book.
 It’s the new go-to family tool to control the chaos, calendar important dates (from appointments to school breaks and more), set family goals, track to-dos, develop healthy habits together, and plan ahead, one week at a time.
 It’s also a fun, screen-free way to teach kids time management.